nicks189/StringCenter/README.md

 * The community aspect of StringCenter is a huge focus, hoping to give users a chance to follow topics they are interested in.
 Right when the user logs in they will see their newsfeed, with the latest posts from both the users and the groups that they follow.

-* In turn, they can also direct posts to a group, spreading their post, and potentially their tab, to everyone in the group.
+In turn, they can also direct posts to a group, spreading their post, and potentially their tab, to everyone in the group.

-For the implementation of the application we decided to use Dart with it’s Flutter framework on the frontend, providing us with the ability to run the same code on both Android and IOS devices.
-On the backend, we used Nodejs with it’s Express framework as the server, utilizing JSONWebTokens for the authentication.
+* StringCenter features a mobile app using Dart and the Flutter framework, providing us with the ability to runthe same code on both Android and IOS devices.
+On the backend, we used Node.js with it’s Express framework as the server, utilizing JSONWebTokens for the authentication.
 For the database that is accessed by the server, MongoDB with the Mongoose ORM was used, providing a fairly simple NOSQL way to query the needed data.
+A web based client is currently being developed with the AngularJS framework.